sparkfun/Arduino_Boards/README.md

 If there is already an URL from another manufacturer in that field, click the button at the right end of the field.
 This will open an editing window allowing you to paste the above URL onto a new line.

-### Apollo3, AVR, and ESP Installation Instructions
+### Apollo3 and AVR Installation Instructions

 Open the Boards Manager window by selecting **Tools** > **Board**, scroll to the top of the board list, and select **Boards Manager**.

 ![Boards Manager Menu](manager-menu.png)

-If you type "sparkfun" (without quotes) into the "filter your search" field, you will see options to install SparkFun's Apollo3, AVR, and ESP board files.
+If you type "sparkfun" (without quotes) into the "filter your search" field, you will see options to install SparkFun's Apollo3 and AVR board files.
 Click in the desired box, and click the "Install" button that appears.
 Once installed, the boards will appear at the bottom of the board list.

 ![Sparkfun Boards](sparkfunboards.png)